NNPDF/pineappl/README.md

-For most users the release version is recommended, as we guarantee that all grids generated with release versions will be supported in all future release versions (backwards compatibility).
+For most users the release version is recommended, as we guarantee that all grids generated with release versions will be supported in all future release versions (backwards compatibility guarantee).
 The advantage of the development version is that it typically supports more features.

 ## Release version (recommended)